Public Health

 Social and Behavioral Sciences

-Ph.D. students in social and behavioral sciences (SBS) or the Maternal Child Health Promotion Pathway must complete a minimum of fifteen courses (not including EPH 600) from the following courses or their equivalents.
+Ph.D. students in social and behavioral sciences (SBS) or the Maternal Child Health Promotion Pathway must complete a minimum of fifteen courses (not including PUBH 600) from the following courses or their equivalents.
 Course substitutions must be identified and approved by the student’s adviser and the DGS.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Core Requirements (All Students)